harness-community/cd-pipeline-sample/docs/delegates/DelgateUsingAzure.md

 # Harness Delegate

 Our delegate serves two purposes.
 First, to provide a secure communication link between **Harness** and your **AKS Cluster**.
 Additionally, it allows Harness to delegate CI/CD tasks to your computer environment.
-Yeah, that’s why we named it the **delegate**. #NamingThingsIsHard.
+Yeah, that’s why we named it the **delegate**.

 ## Setup your Delegate in Azure Kubernetes Cluster
 ***

 - Switch over to the **Harness UI** in another window.
-Navigate to your project under Project setup click on New Delegate
+Navigate to your project under Project setup click on **New Delegate**

 - Click on `New Delegate`